vintagetoolpatch/vintagetoolpatch.github.io/_posts/2023-01-08-tongue-groove.md

 title:  "Tongue & Groove with the Stanley 45"
 ---

 I need some 3/8th inch tongue and groove boards for the back of my mini tool chest.
-The problem is, I have a Stanley 45, but Stanley never made a 1/8th inch tongue cutter for the 45....
+I found my 45 here in Ireland a few years ago, spent a lot of time cleaning it up, and then in its box it sat.
+Only in the last few months have I actually taken it to wood.
+Now my problem is that Stanley never made a 1/8th inch tongue cutter for the 45....
 I decided to take a chance and ordered the 1/8th inch tongue cutter for the Veritas small plough plane.

 ![Veritas Cutter](/assets/images/tg/01.jpg)